zhukovgreen/zhukovgreen/artem_cv.md

 - Setting up app monitoring with help of Gitlab CI, Sentry and some scripting
 - Setting up app templating, pre-commit hooks for a team

-**Team leadership:**
-- leading the team of 4 developers, learning from them
-- determining backend architecture and technological stack

-**Software developer:**
-- building microservices (Python, aiohttp, Docker, openAPI ...)
-- unit, integration and load testing
-- setting up CI pipelines for linting, testing and building images

 **Machine learning engineer:**
 - applying machine learning to improve user experience.
-Particularly speeding up the calculation processes (supervise learning, mostly with gradient boosting and partly with the PyTorch, applying optimization with evolutionary algorithms)
+    - Particularly speeding up the calculation processes
+    - Supervise learning, mostly with gradient boosting and partly with the combination of neural nets in PyTorch
+    - applying optimization with evolutionary algorithms (SicPy + PyTorch)

 ## HVAC (heating, ventilation and air conditioning) proffesional